bonnett93/Globant_Code_Challenges/1_historic_data_to_database/README.md

 ### Migration Steps

+Here I developed two diferent scenarios to perform a migration

+1. Local migration with SQLite
+2. Cloud Migration with SQLCloud

+# 1. Local migration with SQLite

+The file upload_csv_to_sqlite.py is a script for uploading CSVs to SQLite.
+It handles the null values in the hired_employees file by simply ignoring them.

+# 2. Cloud Migration with SQLCloud

 We assume we transfer old db daba to csv and store in gcp cloud storage.

 We select postgres sql with cloud sql as new db